nachimedali/yieldify_test/Readme.md

 - A webservice:
 4. The service/API that would get requests from users and generate responses

 I have generated a simple example of this task with only javascript that generates JSON file with data required.
-Here is the link : [Simple Example to parse user agent data](http://yieldify.alwaysdata.net)
+Here is the link : [Simple Example to parse user agent data](http://yieldify.alwaysdata.net/)
 I have used:
 - AngularJS
 - ua-parser-js lib [Link](https://github.com/faisalman/ua-parser-js)
+- It shows results, and it allows also to download JSON file with these details with button "Download JSON"
 ### Physical system Design
 AWS proposes multiple tools for different requirements:
 S3 : is a storage system, a bucket made to store files, but it can not be used to deploy services or API